Unemployment benefits | Our Services | KelaSkip to content

 • You have accumulated at least 12 months of work history during the reference period, i.e. the last 28 months.

 The work requirement does not have to be fulfilled during a single, consecutive period of employment.
-All paid work done during a reference period of 28 months counts towards the requirement, as long as your wage or salary meets the conditions above.
+All paid work done during the reference period of 28 months counts towards the requirement, as long as your wage or salary meets the conditions above.

 Work in another EU or EEA country, in Switzerland, in Great Britain or in Northern Ireland can also count towards the work requirement.

-Example: Work requirement after 2 September 2024
+Example: Work requirement

 You worked full-time between 1 October 2024 and 30 September 2025.
 You become unemployed and apply for unemployment benefits starting from 1 October 2025.